rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 ##  $ SRR8933539: int  5 0 0 15 0 0 0 64 1236 2400 ...
 ```

+If the gene counts were correctly filtered, then the number of genes (rows) in the gene count table minus the number of genes that failed the RSD test should be equal to the number of genes (rows) in the filtered gene count table.
+We write this in `R` using the `nrow()` command to count the number of rows in the gene count tables (before and after filtering), the `length()` command to count the number of failed genes in the `RSD_failed_genes` object, and the minus operator (`-`) to subtract one value from another.
+The double equals sign operator (`==`) can be used to verify the expression: it will return `TRUE` if the values on either side of the operator are equal, and `FALSE` if the values are not equal.

 ```{R}
 # Checking that gene counts were correctly filtered
 nrow(counts.df) - length(RSD_failed_genes) == nrow(filtered_counts.df)